ingvardm/jstor/docs/api.md

 <a name="addMiddleware"></a>

 ## addMiddleware(prop, middleware)
-register middleware function for prop
+Register middleware function for prop

 **Kind**: global function